Doctor of Philosophy

 - Completion of a bachelor’s or higher degree in nursing from a nationally accredited program or equivalent nursing preparation.

-- A cumulative GPA of 3.5 or above in graduate coursework.
+- A cumulative GPA of 3.5 or above in graduate Nursing coursework.

 - Graduate Record Examination or Miller’s Analogy Test scores within past five years.

-- A one-page paper stating the applicant’s research interests and professional goals.
+- A one or two page paper stating the applicant’s research interests and professional goals.

-- Evidence of current, unencumbered licensure to practice as a registered nurse.
+- Evidence of current, unencumbered U.S. licensure to practice as a registered nurse.

 - Satisfy the Graduate School’s English Language Proficiency requirements as published in the graduate catalog.